Large-scale universality in quantum reaction-diffusion from Keldysh field theory: Keldysh path integral formulation of open systems

 In this case, the continuum-space limit turns the sum over lattice sites $\textbf{j}$ into a space integral, while it includes in the functional measure $\mathbf{D}[\psi,\bar{\psi}]$ an infinite product over the spatial field configurations evaluated at each time slice.
 Accordingly, the Keldysh action for the fermionic binary annihilation dynamics, described by the Lindblad equation in Eqs.~\eqref{eq:Hamiltonian_continuum_sup} and \eqref{eq:lindblad_d_dimension_continuum_supp}, in the $\pm$ basis reads:

-where the r.h.s. of the second equality on the first line is the quadratic action $S_{\mathrm{diff}}$ describing coherent motion in a continuous $d$-dimensional space \eqref{eq:Hamiltonian_continuum_sup}.
-The quartic action $S_{\mathcal{D}}$ on the second lines represents, instead, the interaction vertices due to nearest-neighbour reactions \eqref{supeq:continuum_limit_ann_jump}.
-By means of the Keldysh rotation of Eq.~\eqref{eq:rotation_K_fermions} which we shall later introduce, the former line gives rise to the diffusion action in Eq.~(5), while the latter generates the dissipative sector discussed in Eq.~(6).
+where the r.h.s. of the second equality on the first line is the quadratic action $S_0$ describing coherent motion in a continuous $d$-dimensional space \eqref{eq:Hamiltonian_continuum_sup}.
+The quartic action $S_{\mathcal{D}}$ on the second line represents, instead, the interaction vertices due to nearest-neighbour reactions \eqref{supeq:continuum_limit_ann_jump}.
+We will use henceforth the standard naming ``interaction vertices'' used in field theory for the nonquadratic (in this case quartic) part $S_{\mathcal{D}}$ of the action.
+By means of the Keldysh rotation of Eq.~\eqref{eq:rotation_K_fermions} which we shall later introduce, the former line gives rise to the quadratic action in Eq.~(5) describing free coherent motion, while the latter generates the dissipative sector discussed in Eq.~(6).
 The two-point Green's functions associated to the Keldysh action are of central relevance.
 We list them here as they will be needed in the derivation of the quantum Boltzmann equation in Sec.~\ref{sec:self_energy_calculations}.
 We use henceforth in the Supplemental Material, the compact 4-vector notation $x=(\vec{x},t)$:

 In Eqs.~\eqref{eq:pmgreens_ferm_1} and \eqref{eq:pmgreens_ferm_4}) the symbols $T$ and $\widetilde{T}$ denote time ordering and anti-time ordering along the Keldysh contour, respectively (the operator evaluated at the larger/smaller time goes to the left, respectively, possibly taking a minus sign if a permutation is needed).
 Equation \eqref{eq:pmgreens} also shows the direct connection between the Green functions and dynamical correlation functions of creation and destruction operators.
-We refer the reader to Section $5.2$ of Ref.~\cite{gardiner2004quantum} for a detailed discussion of correlation functions in dissipative systems.
+We refer the reader to Section $5.2$ of Ref.~\onlinecite{gardiner2004quantum} for a detailed discussion of correlation functions in dissipative systems.
 Because of probability conservation, the four functions are not independent, i.e., they satisfy the identity:

 It is then customary to introduce the Keldysh rotation of the fields, which automatically deletes the spurious degrees of freedom, namely, one correlation function is identically vanishing after the rotation.
 Following the convention by Larkin and Ovchinnikov \cite{larkin1975}, we define: